-At the Center for Molecular Microscopy, our primary technique is focused ion beam scanning electron microscopy (FIB-SEM, otherwise known as ion abrasion scanning electron microscopy, or IA-SEM), often in conjunction with correlative light microscopy, to image large samples in 3D and at nanoscale resolutions.
-More recently we have deployed array tomography (AT) to large volume samples.
+At the CCR volume Electron Microscopy, our primary technique is focused ion beam scanning electron microscopy (FIB-SEM, otherwise known as ion abrasion scanning electron microscopy, or IA-SEM), often in conjunction with correlative light microscopy, to image large samples in 3D and at nanoscale resolutions.
+Recently, we have deployed array tomography (AT) to investigate large-volume samples.

 At the CvEM, we have acquired a Zeiss Xbeam 550 FIB-SEM and a Zeiss Gemini 450 SEM for CvEM projects.
 For correlative microscopy we have a Zeiss LSM upright microscope equipped with an AiryScan detector.
 We also have a full suite of EM preparation equipment including a Leica EM ICE high-pressure freezer and freeze-substitution unit, ASP™-1000 mPrep automatic specimen processor, and a RMC Boeckeler ATUMtome.
 Additionally, we have a Talos L120C transmission electron microscope to screen samples and collect tomograms for projects requiring higher resolution.

 We have developed protocols to render challenging samples amenable to CvEM imaging.
 Most recently, we have adapted high-pressure freezing (HPF) and quick freeze substitution (QFS) protocols to trap architectural intermediates in the rapidly developing C. elegans embryo (Rahman MM et al 2020, Chang YI et al 2021).
 We have recently acquired instrumentation to allow quick and consistent processing of larger tissue samples.